 Pro tips and gotchas

-How does this world clock work?
+How does daylight saving affect world clock times

 Glossary